teuk/mediabot_v3/plugins/scripts/COOKBOOK.md

 Key ideas the references demonstrate:

-- **State survives by rebuilding from the original args** — the protocol is deliberately stateless, and the deferred run receives the original args again, so parse the same way twice.
+- **State survives by rebuilding from the original args** — a timer callback carries no memory of its own, and the deferred run receives the original args again, so parse the same way twice.
+(Since mb601 a plugin CAN keep state between runs — see pattern 8 — but a timer still rebuilds from its
+  args: storage is for what outlives the run, not for passing arguments to yourself.)
 - **Derive the timer name from the nick**, restricted to the protocol charset and length (`[A-Za-z0-9_.-]`, max 64): one pending timer per nick, and a duplicate is rejected by the bridge (visible in `.scriptdryrun timers`).